Cinema of Nigeria: New Nigerian Cinema (mid 2000s - present)

 By the end of 2013, the film industry reportedly hit a record breaking revenue of ₦1.72 trillion (US$11 billion).
 As of 2014, the industry was worth ₦853.9 billion (US$5.1 billion) making it the third most valuable film industry in the world, behind the United States and India.
 It contributed about 1.4% to Nigeria's economy; this was attributed to the increase in the number of quality films produced and more formal distribution methods.

 Unlike the home video era, films in the new wave are generally of much improved quality, with considerably bigger budgets; averaging between ₦40 million (US$250,000) and ₦120 million ($750,000).
 These films' production periods take months and even span into years, a far cry from the films in video format which are usually shot in a matter of days or weeks.
 Other notable improvements in the New Nollywood include: more subtle performances from actors; different from the overt melodrama which constituted the video era, more practical, more logical and generally better stories.
 Themes explored in these films are often characterized by consciously cosmopolitan themes, as most of the filmmakers are relatively young.
 A proper copyright and distribution system still remains one of the major challenges in the New Nigerian Cinema.

+In the 2023 Sundance Film Festival, the Nigerian film Mami Wata, directed by C.J.
+Obasi won the Special Jury Award for Cinematography.

+The animated short film "Morèmi" by Lagosian Shof Coker was included in the anthology "Kizazi Moto: Generation Fire" by Disney+ in 2023.
+"Morèmi" follows the ghost boy Luo, who is trapped in the realm of the gods and haunted by giants.
+When he is rescued by a scientist from future Nigeria, Luo connects with his lost memories and learns of the sacrifice once made to save his people.

+"Battle on Buka Street" from 2022 takes a humorous yet dramatic approach to the rivalry between two not-so-young sisters who vie for the distinction of being the best outdoor chef and hawker in their (fictional) street when it comes to culinary delights.
+The comedy has since surpassed Wedding Party I and II, is (as of August 2023) the highest-grossing Nigerian film of all time, and has received critical acclaim.
+This is the first Nigerian non-arthouse film to screen in US box offices.
+According to Film One Entertainment, the lead film studio, "Battle" is the first ever film of its kind in the US.
+Its controlled release in 11 Regal theatres with reduced screenings resulted in sold-out screenings nationwide.
+Film One adds that it is the first ever indigenous Nollywood release in the United States.
+"Buka" are (in Yoruba and Hausa) gastronomic street vendors.